BelaPlatform/bela_newBlog/docs/_posts/2017-04-14-superbooth-cdt-festival-anvil-hack.md

 ---
 layout: post
-title: "Bela at Superbooth, CDT Festival & Anvil Hack"
+title: "Upcoming: SuperBooth, Imperial CDT, Anvil Hack III"
-date: 2017-04-15
+date: 2017-04-14
 categories:
   - "Events"
 description: "Bela will be present at three very exciting events this April; Superbooth in Berlin, and CDT Festival and Anvil Hack in London."